 Just the word Alaska brings to mind images of snow-capped peaks, glaciers, and untouched wilderness.
-And that’s what you’ll get – and more – over the course of 13 adventure-filled days.
+And that’s what you’ll get – and more – over the course of 12 adventure-filled days.
 More than twice the size of Texas but with the population of less than North Dakota, Alaska is an outdoor-lovers paradise.
 We’ve designed Alaska Mountains & Coast to strike the perfect balance of stunning backpacking in the Chugach Mountains, idyllic sea kayaking through coastal fjords, and awe-inspiring glacier hiking and ice climbing on the legendary Exit Glacier.
 Whether you’re a seasoned outdoors person or just excited to explore “The Last Frontier”, there’s no shortage of adventures to be had.

 Hiking & Backpacking Chugach State Park

-Sea Kayaking Aialik Bay
+Sea Kayaking Resurrection Bay

 Exit Glacier Hiking & Ice Climbing

-Returning to Seward, our final adventure will bring us to the Antarctica-like landscape of Exit Glacier, one of the most notable glaciers branching from the Harding Icefield, the largest contained icefield in the country.
+Returning to Seward, our final adventure will bring us to the Antarctica-like landscape of Exit Glacier, one of the most notable glaciers branching from the Harding Icefield, the largest icefield contained in the United States.
 After a gorgeous warm-up hike to our entry point onto the glacier, our professional guides will provide crampons and other safety equipment, along with a detailed safety briefing, before we head onto the ice.
 In addition to exploring the various features of the glacier by foot, we’ll also have an opportunity to ice climb out of the crevasses.
 After our day on the glacier, we’ll spend our last full day together working on a service project with a local organization before celebrating our two weeks of adventures in Anchorage.